Humam Khalil Abu-Mulal al-Balawi: Biography

 Al-Balawi was born in Kuwait on 25 December 1977.
+His ancestral roots were Palestinian, his tribe originating from the Beersheba region, now located in the Negev desert of Israel.
 He grew up in a middle-class family of nine other children, including an identical twin brother, and lived in Kuwait until Iraq's 1990 invasion of the country, when the family moved to Jordan.
 He graduated with honors from an Amman high school.

 Al-Balawi studied medicine for six years in Turkey at Istanbul University and graduated in 2002.
 He also received medical training at the University of Jordan Hospital and at the Islamic hospital run by Jordan’s Islamic Brotherhood in Amman.
 He was married to Dafinah Bairak (Defne Bayrak), a Turkish journalist and translator, with whom he had two children.
 They lived in the lower-income Amman suburb of Jabal Nuzhah.

 Al-Balawi had a history of supporting violent Islamist causes.
 He was tagged by the National Intelligence Organization of Turkey as having a relation with the Great Eastern Islamic Raiders' Front.
 It is not clear whether this information was shared with other intelligence organizations.
 According to the SITE Intelligence Group, which monitors extremist websites, he was a well-known contributor to al-Hesbah, an online forum run by Islamist extremists.
 He also ran his own Islamist blog.

 Al-Balawi was arrested by the Jordanian security service in late 2007 and was believed to have been transformed into a double agent loyal to the U.S. and to Jordan.
 According to Western government officials, al-Balawi had been recruited by Jordan's General Intelligence Directorate and taken to Afghanistan.
 The Jordanian intelligence service is one of the CIA's closest allies in the Middle East.

 According to intelligence officials, al-Balawi had been invited to FOB Chapman after claiming to have information related to senior al-Qaeda leader Ayman al-Zawahiri.
 He was not closely searched because of his perceived value as someone who could infiltrate the ranks of senior al-Qaeda leaders.
 The CIA had come to trust the informant, and the Jordanian spy agency vouched for him, according to officials.

 According to a Jordanian report, al-Balawi was an "informant, who offered dangerous and important information which the authorities said they had to take seriously", but not recruited by the CIA or Jordanian intelligence.
 He was "only a trusted source who went onto the base without inspection" the official said.